-There are many signs we can look for that indicate that someone has been using drugs.
-In law enforcement and in medical communities that deal with substance misuse, the dilation level of the eyes is considered to be a key marker of illicit drug use, and can even shed light on the particular drug that was used.
+There are many signs we can look for that can indicate drug use.
+In law enforcement and medical communities that deal with substance misuse, the dilation level of the eyes is considered a key marker of illicit drug use.
+It can even shed light on the particular drug that was used.

-Dilation of the pupil (mydriasis) or opening of the iris is caused by the activation of two muscle groups in the eye: the iris sphincter and the iris dilator.
-The body’s parasympathetic nervous system, which controls a person’s autonomic bodily processes when at rest, is what triggers the sphincter response.
+Dilation of the pupil (mydriasis), or opening of the iris, is caused by the activation of two muscle groups in the eye: the iris sphincter and the iris dilator.
+The body’s parasympathetic nervous system, which controls a person’s autonomic bodily processes when at rest, triggers the sphincter response.
 The sympathetic nervous system, which controls the body’s fight-or-flight response, triggers action in the dilator.

 Certain drugs, most commonly psychotropic stimulants, have a large effect on both and cause the pupils to respond by dilating.
 Drugs can affect the parasympathetic or sympathetic nervous systems individually or in combination, depending on the type of drug taken.
 This occurs when elements of the drugs affect neurotransmitters in the brain that work in part to control mydriasis, causing the pupils to dilate.

-Simply put, drugs affect muscles in the eye that control the amount of light which is allowed in.
-Since many drugs affect perception in the brain, the reaction to light can be altered, allowing the pupils to react in atypical fashion as to what is expected.
-Because of this variance, analyzing pupil dilation alone is an imperfect way to assess sobriety.
-As a result, officials have learned to look for other indicators, such as heavy sweating, dry mouth, excessive activity and the like.
+Simply put, drugs affect muscles in the eye that control the amount of light that is allowed in.
+Since many drugs affect perception in the brain, the reaction to light can be altered, allowing the pupils to react in an atypical fashion.

-The chart lists the drug categories in columns and the physical conditions noticed, such as gaze, convergence, state of pupil dilation or light reaction, in order to determine a likely match.
+The chart lists the drug categories in columns and the physical conditions noticed to determine a likely match, such as gaze, convergence, state of pupil dilation or light reaction.
 It also features a scale of pupil dilation that, when held up to the person, provides a physical, visual gauge for referencing how much or little dilation there is.
 Other charts showing the effects of drugs on pupil dilation do exist; however, they are not always as reliable as the one provided by the IACP.